elifesciences/lens-indexer/README.md

 # Lens Indexer

-The Lens-Indexer represents a lookup service for Lens articles, built on top of an ElasticSearch index, and provides full-text search on artilc meta data (title, abstract, authors, keywords, etc.) as well as the content of article fragments.
+The Lens-Indexer represents a lookup service for Lens articles, built on top of an ElasticSearch index, and provides full-text search on article meta data (title, abstract, authors, keywords, etc.) as well as the content of article fragments.

 > NOTE: this is work in progress and not yet feature complete.

 ## Demo Service

-A demo instance of the service is running on https://lens-indexer.herokuapp.com/.
+A demo instance of the service is running on https://elife-lens-indexer.herokuapp.com/.
 It uses an ElasticSearch instance running on https://7zepvxjw:sqnl0xez3nmesypj@rowan-7428284.us-east-1.bonsai.io.
 The index is seeded with the elife corpus found at https://s3.amazonaws.com/elife-cdn/

 The index has the following structure